The Dietitian Whose Skincare Starts With Breakfast

 How do ingestible beauty products support your work as a dietician?

-CM: People are so much more interested in health and wellness, and paying attention to the role food has to play in so many facets of our lives, including beauty, is just wonderful.
+Chloe: People are so much more interested in health and wellness, and paying attention to the role food has to play in so many facets of our lives, including beauty, is just wonderful.
 The old adage of ‘you are what you eat’ really stands true.